MatanYemini/files_upload/README.md

 Usage :

 * Three options to different folder targets according to navbar
-* You can pick muliple files (or drag them) then press upload
+* You can pick multiple files (or drag them) then press upload
 * You can change the path in the controller of upload in the server

 ## Includes: